FREE 2nd Thursday Every Month

 145 North Raymond Ave.

 Pasadena, California 91103

-The film will be followed by a community discussion, at The Armory Center for the Arts, 145 N. Raymond in Old Pasadena.
+Elemental screens at The Armory Center for the Arts.
+A community discussion follows the film.
+The Armory is located at 145 N. Raymond in Old Pasadena.
 Admission is free and the facility is accessible to disabled persons.